Marching percussion: Snare drums

-Marching snare drums have high-tension heads made out of Kevlar or PET film.
 In the past, snares were typically carried with slings.
 Slings caused the drums to tilt right causing discomfort in the left hand.
 Due to this discomfort, traditional grip was created.

 Most modern snare drums have rigid over-the-shoulder harnesses that hold the drum with the playing surface parallel to the ground, which affords the option of performing with matched grip.
 Even with the option of performing matched grip, most competitive groups opt to use traditional grip.
 Traditional grip allows for more exciting visuals or tricks which are important in the competitive drumming world.

 The center, or head, snare player (a position typically held by the most experienced snare drummer) is usually the ensemble's leader.
 When rehearsing or performing, the center snare may "tap off" the ensemble, setting the tempo with a solo rhythm.

 Musically, the snare drum section has the most rudimentarily challenging "book," or music.
 The instrument's role is that of the soprano line, typically carrying the melody or the main rhythm of the ensemble.

 Marching snare drums are deeper in size than snares normally used for orchestral or drum kit purposes.
 This gives the drum the big, full sound necessary for outdoor use.
 Standard sizes (listed as diameter x depth) are 13x11 and 14x12 inches.
 Smaller sizes such as 13x9 have become increasingly popular in recent times with the proliferation of indoor drum lines.

+Marching snare drums have high-tension heads made out of Kevlar or PET film.
 The modern "high tension" snare was developed in response to the higher head tensions made possible with the development of Kevlar and other high strength fibers bonded into the drumhead.
 High tension drums began and were perfected in the pipe band market and later moved into the marching band and drum corps areas.
 The bottom (or resonant) side of the drum has a tightly tuned head and synthetic gut or metal snare wires, which are often secured to the drum using a strainer to limit their movement and make the sound more staccato.
 For outdoor use, a projector or "scoop" - a piece of curved plastic - may be attached to the back of the bottom hoop to help project the sound forward to the audience.